Work for Us

 At the end of the interview process the panel will make a decision based on your scores for the answers you gave at interview and the results of any tasks (if relevant).
 We will contact you as soon as possible after all interviews have been held to advise if you have been successful.

 Due to the current COVID19 pandemic, the majority of interviews and interview tasks will be carried out online via Microsoft Teams or Zoom.

 All job offers are made subject to the satisfactory completion of pre-employment checks which includes satisfactory references, medical questionnaire and clearance from the Disclosure and Barring Service.
 We may also require you to see our occupational health provider before you start, should that be necessary.

-All members of staff must have a Disclosure and Barring Service certificate and two satisfactory references received by the college prior to commencing employment with us.
-The application form for this is sent out immediately after the post is offered.
-The certificate is sent to you directly from the DBS and the college will also receive confirmation.”
-Once we have this and your references we can contact you to confirm a start date.
+All members of staff must have a Disclosure and Barring Service certificate received by the college prior to commencing employment with us.
+The online application processfor this is sent out immediately after the post is offered.
+We will receive the outcome of you DBS check directly from our system provider and the certificate will be sent directly to you from the DBS.
+We also need to have received two satisfactory references and then we will be able to set your start date.

 If you have a recent DBS certificate from another organisation please provide this to us, as it may be possible to agree an earlier start date if one is in place.

 Once we have agreed a suitable start date and we will send out full information by post.

 The College of West Anglia’s campuses are located across the counties of Norfolk and Cambridgeshire.
 The area is one of outstanding natural beauty from the seascapes of the Norfolk coast and the Broads to the Fens.